Survey on the geometric Bogomolov conjecture: Geometric Bogomolov conjecture

 Now, we state the geometric Bogomolov conjecture for abelian varieties, which has been proposed as \cite[Conjecture~2.9]{yamaki5} and asserts that the converse of Remark~\ref{rem:specialhasdense0} should hold.

 \begin{Conjecture} [Geometric Bogomolov conjecture for abelian varieties] Let $A$ be an abelian variety over $\overline{K}$, where $K$ is a function field.
 Let $X$ be a closed subvariety of $A$.
 Suppose that $X$ has dense small points.
-Then $X$ should be a special subvariety. \end{Conjecture}
+Then $X$ is a special subvariety. \end{Conjecture}

+In view of Conjecture~\ref{conj:GBCintext}, Gubler's theorem is a partial answer to the conjecture because a spacial subvariety is a torsion subvariety in the totally degenerate setting.

-\begin{Remark} We keep the setting of the geometric Bogomolov conjecture for abelian varieties. \begin{enumerate} \item Assume that $\dim (X) = 0$.
-Suppose that $X$ has dense small points, then $X$ is special.
-Indeed, Since $\dim (X) = 0$ and $X$ has dense small points, we can write $X = \{ x \}$ with a point $x$ of height $0$.
+\begin{Remark} We keep the setting of Conjecture~\ref{conj:GBCintext}. \begin{enumerate} \item Assume that $\dim (X) = 0$.
+Suppose that $X$ has dense small points.
+Then $X$ is special.
+Indeed, since $\dim (X) = 0$ and $X$ has dense small points, we can write $X = \{ x \}$ with a point $x$ of height $0$.
 Then $X$ is special by Remark~\ref{rem:height0point=specialpoint}. \item Assume that $\dim (A) = 1$.
 Then the geometric Bogomolov conjecture holds for $A$, because any proper closed subvariety of $A$ has dimension $0$. \end{enumerate} \end{Remark}